M66B/FairEmail/docs/FAQ-fr-rFR.md

 The errors *... invalid greeting ...*, *... requires valid address ...* and *...
 Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

-The error *...
+L'erreur *...
 Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
 Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
 You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

-The error *...
+L'erreur *...
 Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

-The error *...
+L'erreur *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

-The error *...
+L'erreur *...
 Host is unresolved ...*, *...
 Unable to resolve host ...* or *...
 No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
 This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-The error *...
+L'erreur *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-The errors *...
+Les erreurs *...
 BYE Logging out ...*, *...
 Connection reset ...* mean that the email server or something between the email server and the app, for example a router or a firewall (app), actively terminated an existing connection.

-The error *...
+L'erreur *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-The errors *...
+Les erreurs *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 <a name="connectiondropped"></a>
-The error *...
+L'erreur *...
 Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
 In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
 If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

-The error *...
+L'erreur *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.

 The error *... connection failure ...* could indicate [Too many simultaneous connections](#user-content-faq23).

 The warning *...
 Unsupported encoding ...* means that the character set of the message is unknown or not supported.
 FairEmail will assume ISO-8859-1 (Latin1), which will in most cases result in showing the message correctly.

-The error *...
-Login Rate Limit Hit ...* means that there were too many login attempts with an incorrect password.
-Please double check your password or authenticate the account again with the quick setup wizard (OAuth only).

-Please [see here](#user-content-faq4) for the errors *...
-Untrusted ... not in certificate ...*, *...
-Invalid security certificate (Can't verify identity of server) ...* or *...
-Trust anchor for certification path not found ...*

-Please [see here](#user-content-faq127) for the error *...
-Syntactically invalid HELO argument(s) ...*.

-Please [see here](#user-content-faq41) for the error *...
-Handshake failed ...*.

-See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.

-Possible causes are:
+L'erreur *...
+Limite de connexion atteinte ...* signifie qu'il y a eu trop de tentatives de connexion avec un mot de passe incorrect.
+Veuillez revérifier votre mot de passe ou authentifier le compte à nouveau avec l'assistant d'installation rapide (OAuth seulement).

+L'erreur *...
+NO mailbox selected READ-ONLY ...* indicates [this Zimbra problem](https://sebastian.marsching.com/wiki/Network/Zimbra#Mailbox_Selected_READ-ONLY_Error_in_Thunderbird).

+Veuillez [voir ici](#user-content-faq4) pour les erreurs *...
+Non fiable ... pas dans le certificat ...*, *...
+Certificat de sécurité invalide (impossible de vérifier l'identité du serveur) ...* ou *...
+Ancre de confiance pour le chemin de certification introuvable...*

+Veuillez [voir ici](#user-content-faq127) pour les erreurs *...
+Syntaxe de(s) argument(s) HELO invalide...*.

+Veuillez [voir ici](#user-content-faq41) pour les erreurs *...
+Echec de l'établissement d'une liaison...*.

+Voir [ici](https://linux.die.net/man/3/connect) pour les explications des codes d'erreur comme EHOSTUNREACH et ETIMEDOUT.

+Les causes possibles sont:

 * A firewall or router is blocking connections to the server
 * The host name or port number is invalid